 Once the immediate emergency has passed and if the repair work, having a value of more than $5,000, is to continue, the contractor should arrange the necessary written contract.

-There is no automatic exemption from the insurance provisions under the Home Building Compensation Fund.
+There is no automatic exemption from home building compensation cover (formerly known as home warranty insurance) requirements.
 If an emergency job increases into a larger job where the value of the contracted work is over $20,000, cover must be arranged at the time the contract is varied and the cost becomes known.

 Case study: faulty roof repair - read about Ray and how his house nearly fell down around him.